-ADNOC Voyager lubricants have more than 300 products and 2000 SKUs and meet most requirements for commercial fleet operators and the construction, manufacturing, marine, offering comprises automotive and marine engine lubricants, automotive gear and transmission fluids, and
+ADNOC Voyager lubricants have more than 300 products and 2000 SKUs and meet most requirements for commercial fleet operators and the construction, manufacturing, marine, and power generation sectors.
+The offering comprises automotive and marine engine lubricants, automotive gear and transmission fluids, and industrial lubricants and greases.